ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

--A story is told of
+A story is told of
 an apple tree planted over the grave of
 Roger Williams to this effect: The tree had
 pushed downward one of its main roots